euler-teach-literacy/custom-typing/README.md

 - auto clicker or typer
 - ???

-# Updates of v4.0:
+# Updates of v4.1:
-- made it easier to edit
-- discovered new bug: +!F1 make app crash
-- 𝓯𝓪𝓷𝓬𝔂 𝓯𝓸𝓷𝓽 𝓶𝓸𝓭𝓮! 𝔅𝔢 𝔠𝔬𝔬𝔩 𝔦𝔫 𝔣𝔯𝔬𝔫𝔱 𝔬𝔣 𝔶𝔬𝔲𝔯 𝔣𝔯𝔦𝔢𝔫𝔡𝔰!
-- added exe files for ppl who doesnot have ahk
+- hide window
+- there's more but i'm too lazy to write it
 # Don't know how to download??
 - press code
 - press "Local"